which earn me advertising fees or commissions.

 Correcting the color

-These tests were run using a set of Lee 4x4" Magenta Color Compensating Polyester Filter Set (CC05M, CC10M, CC20M, CC25M).
+These tests were run using a set of Lee 4x4" Magenta Color Compensating Polyester Filter Set (CC05M, CC10M, CC20M, CC25M) @AMAZON.
 The gel filters were placed over the light source and a series with different filtration was shot.

 Color temperature (blue/yellow) ranged from 5350°K at 12W to 5500°K at 40W, but no effort was made to determine if this changed as the lamphead warmed.